Print

 1. Set a fine-mesh strainer over a medium bowl and set aside.

-2. Add the sweetened condensed milk, eggs, cornstarch and salt to a medium pot and whisk together until no lumps remain.
-Add in the coconut milk and coconut cream and stir in to combine.
+2. Add the sweetened condensed coconut milk, eggs, cornstarch, and salt to a medium pot and whisk together until no lumps remain.
+Add in the coconut milk and coconut cream and stir to combine.

-3. Cook over medium heat, whisking constantly and occasionally using a spatula to scrape up any thickened pudding from the edges of the pan.
-Cook until the pudding has thickened completely and large bubbles are forming and popping throughout and in the center, about 8 minutes.
+3. Turn on the heat to medium.
+Cook the mixture, whisking constantly and occasionally using a rubber spatula to scrape up any thickened pudding in the edges of the pan, until the pudding has fully thickened and large bubbles are forming and popping, about 8 minutes.

 4. Remove from the heat and immediately pour the coconut pudding through the fine-mesh strainer into the bowl, using the spatula to push all the pudding through the strainer while leaving behind any bits of egg.

-5. Whisk in the shredded coconut, coconut oil and vanilla into the pudding until fully combined.
+5. Whisk the shredded coconut, coconut oil, and vanilla into the pudding until fully combined.

-6. Pour the pudding into individual serving vessels if desired (or one large bowl).
-Place plastic wrap directly on the surface of the pudding to prevent skin from forming (or if you don’t care about the thickened crust forming, skip this) and let cool at room temperature before chilling in the refrigerator for at least 4 hours, but preferably overnight.
+6. Pour the pudding into individual serving vessels, if desired, or one large serving bowl.
+Place plastic wrap directly on the surface of the pudding to prevent a skin from forming (or if you don’t care about the thickened crust forming, skip this).
+Let cool to room temperature before chilling in the refrigerator for at least 4 hours, but preferably overnight.

 Notes